knowledge-computing/mapkurator-doc/docs/modules/postocr-linker.md

 #### Entity Linker
 EntityLinker links text labels to the corresponding geo-entities in external knowledge bases (e.g., OpenStreetMap) to enable advanced search queries on scanned maps.
 In the current version of the mapKurator, EntityLinker retrieves the candidate geo-entities in OpenStreetMap that satisfy two criteria: 1) the suggested word (i.e., output from PostOCR) is a substring of the candidate geo-entity's name and 2) the geocoordinates of a geo-entity is within the map boundary.
-Geo-coordinates are obtained from Geocoordinate Converter.
+Geocoordinates are obtained from Geocoordinate Converter.

 ### Index Creation Procedures